keisuke198619/ABM/README.md

 ```
 ### Preprocessing

-* The synthetic, sula, and peregrine datasets are stored in the folder `./datasets`.
+* The synthetic, bats, sula, and peregrine datasets are stored in the folder `./datasets`.
 * These can be preprocessed by the code in the folder `./datasets`.
 * Other animal data should be set in the folder `./datasets/GC_**`.